idugalic/digital-restaurant/PITCHME.md

 ### Applications layer

+@ul

 - [This is a thin layer](https://github.com/idugalic/digital-restaurant/tree/master/drestaurant-apps) which coordinates the application activity
 - It does not contain business logic
 - It does not hold the state of the business objects

+@ulend

 +++
 @transition[none]